CRAMS-Dashboard/crams/docs/users/basics.rst

 Help and Support
 -----------------
 If you encounter any issues with the Storage Dashboard, you can request assistance by clicking on the “Support Request” link which is located in the top right-hand corner.
 This will open up a new window in which you can enter a title and a brief description of the problem.
 This will generate a support ticket and you will receive email confirmation once it has been lodged.
-Once a ticket has been created, a member of the storage eam will be in contact in order to discuss the issue and work with you to find a solution.
+Once a ticket has been created, a member of the storage team will be in contact in order to discuss the issue and work with you to find a solution.

 .. image:: ../images/support_ticket.png